Bell Hill

 You can apply through the MyBenefits Portal or visit your local DEW office.

 Applying for unemployment benefits requires essential information, including your Social Security number and employer details, to determine your eligibility for unemployment insurance.
+These programs can also provide guidance to Scholarships and additional resources for Seniors, ensuring wider support for individuals and families in transition.

 Calculating Unemployment Benefit Amounts